HoreichFawad/Modbus/README.md

 ### Example Structure

-ModbusExamples.cpp file has a structure similar to the following:
+main.cpp file has a structure similar to the following:

 ```c
 // Define the example you want to run